 Phase II - Weeks 3 to 7: By the end of Week 3, each team presents their workplan for the chosen project first to all participants and mentors and then delivers it to the client.
-This is based on many intensive meetings of the team with its graduate assistant and faculty mentor, and possibly more communications with the client to clarify objectives and limitations.
+This is based on many intensive meetings of the team with its graduate assistant and faculty mentor, possibly some more lectures and labs, and possibly more communications with the client to clarify objectives and limitations.
 Phase II of the program over the next several weeks is fundamentally unstructured team work on the projects.
 It typically includes one or more updates to the client (Figures 3 and 4).
-These meetings always include the graduate assistant and faculty mentors and teach the students how to prepare for such a meeting by first updating just the local assistants and mentors.
+These meetings always include the graduate assistant and faculty mentor and teach the students how to prepare for such a meeting by first updating just the local assistant and mentor.
 These are basics of project and team management, whose skills are also very useful in the context of academic research.